These tours take place on a regular basis. Individual visitors may, but do not need to register in advance. Just come and join the group!

 All tours take place in German unless otherwise noted.

-3 pm Through the Museum in Seven League Boots (in German language)
+11 am Through the Museum in Seven League Boots

 For all open tours please note, (unless specified otherwise):